--Every new combination of reserve parachute and harness or the external container assembled for the first time should be tested by an official harness or reserve parachute dealer, or by a flying instructor.
+Every new combination of reserve parachute and harness or the external container assembled for the first time should be tested by an official harness or reserve parachute dealer, or by a flying instructor.
 Deployment of the reserve parachute should be perfectly feasible from the normal flying position.

-2.1.4- Extracting the reserve parachute
+2.1.5 - Extracting the reserve parachute

-It is vital to feel periodically for the position of the reserve parachute deployment handle during normal flight, so that the action of reaching for the reserve parachute handle becomes instinctive in an emergency. in emergency situations, the deployment procedure is as follows:
+It is vital to feel periodically for the position of the reserve parachute deployment handle during normal flight, so that the action of reaching for the reserve parachute handle becomes instinctive in an emergency.

+in emergency situations, the deployment procedure is as follows:

-- look for the reserve parachute handle and grasp it firmly with one hand - pull the handle outwards in order to extract the reserve parachute from the harness container - look for a clear area, and, in a continuous motion, throw the reserve parachute away from yourself and the paraglider - after the reserve parachute has opened, avoid entanglement by pulling in the paraglider, gripping at least one D line, or the brake lines, in order to collapse the glider - on landing, adopt an upright body position, and ensure that you perform a PLF (Parachute Landing Fall) to minimize the risk of injury.
+- look for the reserve parachute handle and grasp it firmly with one hand - pull the handle outwards in order to extract the reserve parachute from the harness container - look for a clear area, and, in a continuous motion, throw the reserve parachute away from yourself and the paraglider - To keep the paraglider from interfering with the rescue parachute, proceed as follows after opening: If the leading edge of the paraglider is facing upward, grip the "D" risers or the brakes and pull them toward you to help deflate.
+If instead the leading edge of the paraglider is facing downward, pull the "D" risers or a brake and rotate the paraglider with the leading edge upward and then pull both brakes or "D" risers to help deflate the paraglider wing on landing, adopt an upright body position, and ensure that you perform a PLF (Parachute Landing Fall) to minimize the risk of injury.

-2.2- Harness adjustments
+2.2 - Harness adjustments

-HASKA harness provides a number of methods of adjustment so that the pilot can fly in the ideal position.
+WANì 2 harness provides a number of methods of adjustment so that the pilot can fly in the ideal position.
 A little time has to be invested in finding the optimum position, but this effort will be rewarded by exceptional comfort in flight.

-HASKA is supplied already adjusted to a standard ergonomic setting, apart from adjustments required for pilot height.
+WANì 2 is supplied already adjusted to a standard ergonomic setting, apart from adjustments required for pilot height.
 Therefore, for the first flight we recommend adjusting the harness for height alone, leaving the other settings unchanged, because they have proved to be satisfactory for the vast majority of pilots.
 If you wish to change the other settings, remember that you can always return to the factory settings by making reference to the red marks on all adjustment straps.
 Before making any adjustments, the emergency parachute must be inserted.